yuriylesyuk/etp/README.md

 }
 ```

+For additional examples, see a collection of topologies in an examples/ folder.

 ## Firewall Ports Request

 The etp generates a typical port request spreadsheet that you can use to submit to your Firewall/Security teams to create firewall rules.
 The generated file is in .csv format and can easily be opened in Excel or your preferred spreadsheet program.